-The Center is growing at a remarkable rate.
-We have strong participation from high-level photographers, skilled computer coders, journalism faculty and students.
-Journalists from Africa, Latin America, Asia, Europe and North America—with initial strategic focus in Southern Africa and the United States—are now part of the network.
+CCIJ is growing at a remarkable rate.
+We have strong participation from high-level photographers, programmers, journalism faculty and students.
+Journalists from Africa, Latin America, Asia, Europe, and North America—with initial strategic focus in Southern Africa and the United States—are now part of the network.

 Along with regional hub leadership, CCIJ is guided by a core team of editors and professional partners.
-The Center also leans heavily on the collective expertise of its Board of Directors and its Advisory Board.
+We also lean heavily on the collective expertise of its Board of Directors and its Advisory Board.

 Leadership & Staff

 Collaboration + Mentorship

 We provide meaningful collaboration, training opportunities and mentorship to local journalists and students around the world.
 We aim to broaden their professional horizons by embedding them within global investigations to which they otherwise would not have access.
 Ultimately, we provide these talented reporters with an opportunity to reach a much wider audience with their work.

 Partnerships are a core element of CCIJ’s work.
 A number of our key partners are listed here.
 Please contact Jeff Kelly Lowenstein at email@example.com if you are interested in partnering with our team.

 CCIJ’s work has received local, regional and national recognition in the United States and South Africa.
 Our coverage has preceded store closures, arrests, policy change and governmental audits in the United States and prompted a parliamentary inquiry and a pledge to investigate tax avoidance in South Africa.